 Due to the current situation and government guidelines for schools, our homework will look slightly different this year:

 All children at Norwood Green are encouraged and supported to learn to read.
 For homework we will be using an online reading program called 'Bug Club'.
 This is a literacy program designed to support the effective and engaging teaching of reading for primary students.
 See our 'Bug Club' page for more information.

 All of our children will also have access to ‘Education City’.
 This is an interactive site with Games and activities that help reinforce key math, language, and science concepts for school aged children.

 Alongside these programmes, the class teacher may also send home other key activities for your child to work on but again this will be done remotely.
 The teachers will track homework and discuss this with you when appropriate.

 We hope you will spend some time with your child, sharing the homework experience and supporting them to complete their homework if necessary.
-Please look at the activity wheel below, which you and child can do together.
+Click on the activity wheel below, which you and child can do at home together.